02 Jun 2025

 Market Type

-Government-mandated & legally enforced
+Highly regulated market with Government-mandated & legally enforced targets

-Buyers
+Typical Buyers

 Heavy emitting industries like Oil & Gas, Energy & Power, Aviation & Manufacturing, etc.

-Credit Pricing
+Credit Price

-Certifying Body
+Certifying Bodies

-Rationale for Growth of Compliance Carbon Markets
+Compliance Carbon Markets

 img of the blog

-Government Regulations (Mandatory Compliance): Global Climate Agreements like Paris Agreement play an important role in pushing governments across the globe to set and meet compliance targets.
+Global climate agreements play an important role in pushing governments across the globe to set and meet compliance targets.
+Governments reduce emissions through:

 Carbon Taxes: Charge businesses a fee per ton of CO₂ emitted, as seen in Germany’s carbon pricing regulations in our previous insight.

-Rationale for Growth of Voluntary Carbon Markets
+Voluntary Carbon Markets

-Voluntary carbon markets function outside government mandates, enabling corporates and individuals to offset emissions beyond regulatory requirements.
+Voluntary carbon markets function outside government mandates, enabling corporates and individuals to offset their emissions beyond regulatory requirements.

 img of the blog

-💰Investor Pressure: Investors seek to align their portfolios with environmental, social, and governance (ESG) criteria, influencing companies to adopt sustainable practices.
+Investors seek to align their portfolios with environmental, social, and governance (ESG) criteria, influencing companies to adopt sustainable practices.

-🛒Consumer Expectations: Consumers increasingly favour brands committed to sustainability.
+Consumers increasingly favour brands committed to sustainability.
 A 2024 PwC survey found that, despite inflation, consumers are willing to pay 9.7% more for sustainably sourced goods.

 profile-img